What is a Diplomate / Specialist?

 The American Board of Veterinary Practitioners advances the quality of veterinary medicine through certification of veterinarians who demonstrate excellence in species-oriented clinical practice.
 ABVP Diplomates have a common desire and willingness to deliver superior, comprehensive, multi-disciplinary veterinary service to the public.
 The ABVP board certified veterinarian has demonstrated by the certification process that they are capable of providing a level of clinical practice that is clearly superior to the norm of the profession.
 A 3-year residency is not part of the credentialing process for this certification.
 It is the goal of the ABVP that practitioners who excel in the art and science of clinical practice would seek certification.

 ABVP is accredited by the American Veterinary Medical Association to offer species-based certification in following practice categories: Avian, Beef Cattle, Canine, Dairy, Equine, Exotic Companion Mammal, Feline, Food Animal, Reptile and Amphibian, and Swine Health Management.
-At Purdue University, College of Veterinary Medicine, we have clinicians who are certified in Beef Cattle, Equine, and Canine.
+At the Purdue University Veterinary Hospital, we have clinicians who are certified in Beef Cattle, Equine, and Canine.